JelenaTakac/smartPLAN-manage-app/README.md

 ### Additional functionalities

+- **New Entity - Meeting:**

-- Implemented a new entity - meeting
+  - Implemented a new entity - meeting.
-- Reason for implemented this entity: Organization of meetings in every company is one of the daily stuff and is more easier if managers can manipulate using app
+  - Reason for implementing this entity: Organization of meetings in every company is one of the daily tasks and is more manageable if managers can manipulate using the app.

+- **Statistic - Average Point per Task:**
-- Implemented a statistic - average point per task
+  - Implemented a statistic - average point per task.
-- Reason for implemented this statistic: On this way managers has an insight into the difficulty of the tasks
+  - Reason for implementing this statistic: This provides managers with insight into the difficulty of the tasks.

 ### Links